Reserves Information for Faculty

 To place an item on reserve, you must fill out a request form (available online or at the InfoDesk).
 Forms can be sent online or submitted to Heather Myers.
 A complete citation must be included with each reserve request.
 No reserve will be posted without a complete citation.

 *Please allow adequate time for your hard copies to be returned through campus mail.

 - When should I submit items for the Reserve Desk?

-To be sure material is ready for your student when classes start, items should be submitted two weeks before the beginning of the semester.
-Requests submitted after the deadline may not be ready when classes begin.
+To be sure material is ready for your students when classes begin, items should be submitted two weeks before the beginning of the semester.
+Requests submitted after the deadline may not be ready in time.
 Requests are processed in the order in which they are received.